note/kloc-the-game/README.md

 sbt web/run
 ```

+This command starts server listening at `localhost:9000`.

 ## Running tests

-This commands starts server listening at `localhost:9000`.

 To run all tests: